canmogol/springboot-jwt-opa-example/README.md

 # Spring Boot JWT Example

+if you're interested in OPA(Open Policy Agency) then you can check out the opa-enabled [opa-enabled](https://github.com/canmogol/springboot-jwt-opa-example/tree/opa-enabled) branch.

 ### Keycloak

 You need an OAuth2 backend to generate the JWT token, for this purpose you can use Keycloak.